Tree Service FAQs (Seattle Arborist Answers You Can Trust)

 Seattle

-Seattle permitting often depends on tree size, location, and whether the tree is in an Environmentally Critical Area (ECA), steep slope, or tied to a development permit.
+Seattle tree removal permits depend on tree size, species, location, and whether the tree is located in an Environmentally Critical Area (ECA), steep slope, shoreline, or right-of-way.
+In many cases, removing a tree without proper approval can result in fines, stop-work orders, or required replanting.

-- Common triggers: ECAs/steep slopes, development activity, regulated trees by size/category, and right-of-way trees.
+- Common permit triggers: ECAs and steep slopes, development or construction activity, exceptional or regulated trees, and street or right-of-way trees.

-- What cities often require: photos, measurements, site plan, and (in some cases) an arborist report or risk assessment.
+- What may be required: site photos, diameter measurements (DSH), a site plan, and in some cases an arborist report or Tree Risk Assessment (TRAQ).

 Bellevue